Your Money or Your Life Review: The FIRE Blueprint

 Your Money or Your Life: A Financial Independence Blueprint

 "Your Money or Your Life" by Vicki Robin and Joe Dominguez is widely considered the book that launched the Financial Independence, Retire Early (FIRE) movement.
-Originally published in 1992, it reframes money as "life energy" - the hours of your life you trade to earn it - and lays out a nine-step program for reaching the point where you no longer need to work for money.
-In this review, we cover the nine steps, the concept of "enough," and the crossover point where passive income exceeds expenses, all adapted for UK readers.
+Originally published in 1992, it reframes money as "life energy" - the hours of your life you trade to earn it - and lays out a nine-step programme for reaching the point where you no longer need to work for money.
+Thirty-four years on, the investment chapters have aged badly.
+The two ideas at the book's centre - the real hourly wage and the crossover point - have not aged a day, and this review runs both with current UK numbers.

 Contents

-The Nine-Step Program: A Practical Path to Financial Independence
+The Nine-Step Programme: A Practical Path to Financial Independence

 Step 1: Making Peace with Your Money